system-er/Godot3DInterpreter/README.md

 QUIT - quit program

-# FAQ:
-- why this interpreter? for fun and learning c# with godot 4

 # Last changes:
 - start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i.